-Gaps in knowledge are established and addressed through high quality first teaching, assessment and intervention.
+Gaps in knowledge are established and addressed through quality first teaching, assessment and intervention.
 High quality classroom provision for all pupil premium students is seen during lesson observations and other monitoring activities.
-Improved independent learning and self regulatory skills among disadvantaged students.
-Homework engagement grades of cohort improves across all subjects in all year groups.
-Class observations record high levels of engagement of students in lessons.
-Work scrutiny activities show improved presentation of work in books, and student's articulation of learning improves.
-Impact of student intervention self-regulation.
+Improved independent learning skills among disadvantaged students.
+Engagement grades of cohort improves across all subjects in all year groups.
+Class observations/reviews record high levels of engagement of students in lessons.
+Work scrutiny activities specifically for PP students show improved presentation of work in books, and student's articulation of learning improves.
 To improve pupil well being CPOMS records show appropriate interventions for cases.
 Review day statistics regarding students feeling happy and safe are high.
 Student voice records for those accessing services and endorsements/case studies are positive.
 The proportion of disadvantaged students accessing enrichment activities improves year on year.
-To raise attendance rates for disadvantaged students Attendance rates for disadvantaged students improves from year 2021 - 2022 Baseline: 2021-2022 PP= 80.9% Non PP= 91% To monitor suspension rates for disadvantaged students Exclusion rates for disadvantaged students is on the decline from these starting points: Baseline 21/22: No of pp exclusions 87/253 34.38 No of all exclusions 156/1234 12.64 No of non pp exclusions 69/981 7.03
+To raise attendance rates for disadvantaged students Attendance rates for disadvantaged students improves from year 2021 - 2022 Baseline: 2021-2022 PP= 80.9% Non PP= 91% To monitor suspension rates for disadvantaged students Suspension rates for disadvantaged students is on the decline from these starting points Baseline 21/22: PP= 34.66% Non-PP=10.98%

 To raise engagement of PP and disadvantaged students in the Enrichment Programme.
 Higher levels of engagement for PP and disadvantaged students in the enrichment activities on offer.
 Targeted enrichment activities aimed at PP and Disadvantaged students.
 Raising participation activities successful in increasing the number of PP and Disadvantaged students accessing their first choice activities.
 PP and Disadvantaged students involved in activities that lead to updated/amended provision based on their needs.
 To monitor progression rates and appropriateness of support opportunities for PP and disadvantaged students.
 Maintain the current position with no NEET students coming from PP and Disadvantaged cohorts.
-Extend provision of Progression activities that are targeted specifically at PP and Disadvantaged students.